Webhooks

 # Returns

-.
-Events that you tried to trigger, but didn't register your webhooks to listen to are included in not_dispatched
+The response includes successfully dispatched events in the dispatched array.
+Events you attempted to trigger but did not register your webhook to listen to are included in the not_dispatched array.

 {